×

 Education Level

-If you have an undergraduate or graduate degree in art, then you can typically charge more than self-taught artists.
-After all, you invested your time and money into gaining such qualifications, so your customers are likely to be willing to pay a premium for the skills you gained as a result.
+If you have an undergraduate or graduate art degree, you can typically charge more than self-taught artists.
+After all, you invested your time and money into gaining such qualifications, so your customers are likely to be willing to pay a premium for the skills you gained.

 Years of Experience

-The longer you’ve been a practicing artist, the more you can charge for your work.
-Just as with any industry, if you’re perceived to be an expert at what you do – which often comes with experience over time – then you can and should charge more for this insight.
+The longer you’ve been a practising artist, the more you can charge for your work.
+As with any industry, if you’re perceived to be an expert at what you do, which often comes with experience over time, you can and should charge more for this insight.

 Exhibition History

 Have you shown your art at major galleries or fairs?
 The calibre of exhibitions you’ve participated in can raise your prices.
-Look at what other exhibiting artists charge when you are at group shows or art fairs – this should help guide your own pricing in relation to the wider market.
+Look at what other exhibiting artists charge when you are at group shows or art fairs – this should help guide your pricing in the broader market.

 Number of Sales